 Crisp, thick-cut bacon strips are accompanied by sharp cheddar cheese and a homemade bacon jam that is perfectly sweet and smoky.

-Coarsely chop 2 lb of the bacon.
-In large, heavy-bottom saucepan set over medium heat, cook bacon for 15 to 20 minutes or until crisp and fat is foamy.
+Coarsely chop the bacon.
+In large, heavy-bottom saucepan set over medium heat, cook bacon until crisp and fat is foamy.
 Using slotted spoon, transfer to paper towel-lined tray; set aside.

 Add chopped bacon to the mixture and stir in apple juice.
 Simmer for 10 to 15 minutes or until mixture is deep caramel color and jam-like consistency.
 Remove from heat; stir in red wine vinegar and Worcestershire.
 Let cool completely.
 (Bacon jam can be tightly covered and refrigerated for up to 2 weeks.)